 At first glance, Gunhouse looks like a classic example of something that really shouldn’t make sense.
 But hear me out, because… some of the best indie games are those that are either extremely quirky, nonsensical, or both.
-It just makes them so nicely different, ya know?
-And seeing how we’re dealing with a tower defense title here, being different is more important than ever.
+It just makes them so nicely different.
+Seeing how we’re dealing with a tower defence title, being different is more important than ever.

 Load your guns!
 Rain death from above!
 Protect your valuable orphans!
 Defeat giant, improbable bosses!

 Need some icing on that already delicious genre mashup cake?
-Well, how about some funky tunes – courtesy of Disasterpeace – as you plow through Gunhouse‘s infinite levels, a silly plot, and a hardcore mode for the truly dedicated (or mad)?
-Yeah.
-There ya go.
+Well, how about some funky tunes – courtesy of Disasterpeace – as you plough through Gunhouse‘s infinite levels, a silly plot, and a hardcore mode for the truly dedicated (or mad)?
+There you go.
 Now go combo them guns, some of which are truly… unique.
 For lack of a better term.
 But hey, anything to save your

 delicious orphan friends, right?